AllMyChanges/allmychanges.com/README.md

 06aa8ed1bea8        mysql               "/entrypoint.sh mysql"   10 minutes ago      Up 15 seconds       3306/tcp            mysql.allmychanges.com
 ```

-Now we need to roll migration
+Now we need to run migrations
 -----------------------------

 To do this, somehow run `./manage.py` migrate inside the container with the code